kojibai/kai-klok/README.md

 **The Harmonik Return of Eternal Time**

-*A Kairos-anchored harmonik time system built in sacred proportion.*
+*A Kairos-ankored harmonik time system built in sakred proportion.*
 No drift.
 No illusion.
 No randomness.
-Just breath, resonance, and the memory of God.
+Just breath, resonanse, and the memory of Yahuah.

 > “You do not **check** the time.
 You **remember** it.”
 > — **Kai Rex Klok**